LaikaStudios/BxDFs/doc/README.md

 [Prater Fuzz](../cpp/bxdf/PraterFuzzSampling.inl)
 is an empirical response based on my observations.
 Its primary goal is to provide both realism and a wide range of intuitive artistic control.

-Response sampling is done using the upper half of a toroidal sample distribution: a sliced bagel.
+Response sampling is done using modified uniform distribution which gives more importance to samples near the horizon and fewer at the zenith.
 This produces far better noise and convergence behavior than simple uniform sampling which, as pointed out in *Production Friendly Microfacet Sheen BRDF*[ <sup>3</sup>](#references), is not so bad to begin with.
-I believe this is a previously undescribed general sampling distribution, one which is extremely well suited to [Fuzz](#fuzz) response types.

 Beginning in 2017, a few response models in this category have been introduced.
 An examination of these is contained in the